The abnormal sweat electrolytes are described – the first major step towards understanding the basic defect and a major aid in diagnosis

 I was fortunate to meet Dr Gillespie on a number of occaisions at CF meetings.
 He was a great enthusiast and rightly proud of his achievedments in developing the CF servicies in Nova Scotia

 In the UK there were few paediatric CF Centres until the Eighties and only one large adult CF centre at the Royal Brompton in London which started in the mid-Sixties by Sir John Batten.
-The National Health Service had started in 1948 and general consultant paediatricians working at District General Hospitals cared for most children with CF but very few of their patients survived childhood.
-Even in teaching centres most consultant paediatricians each looked after a few children with CF until they died.
+The National Health Service in the UK had started in 1948.
+General consultant paediatricians, working at District General Hospitals, cared for most children with CF but very few of their patients survived childhood.
+Even in teaching centres most consultant paediatricians each looked after a few children with CF until they died – as most did.

-However, in London, Winifred Young (Fig.4), later joined by Margaret Mearns (Fig.5), established a CF clinic at the Queen Elizabeth Hospital, Hackney.
+However, in London, Winifred Young (Fig. 10), later joined by Margaret Mearns (Fig.11), established a CF clinic at the Queen Elizabeth Hospital, Hackney.
 Also Archie Norman’s clinic at Great Ormond Street in London and Dr David Lawson, at Carshalton Hospital in Surrey UK, were also treating increasing numbers of children with CF and making a major contribution to clinical care, research and to the development of the UK CF Research Trust from 1964.

-In 1953, in Australia, Dr Howard Williams had appointed Dr Charlotte Anderson to start a CF clinic at the Royal Children’s Hospital, Melbourne and in 1968 she moved to Birmingham in the UK as Professor of Paediatrics.
+In 1953, in Australia, Dr Howard Williams, the distinguished Director of Clinical Research at the Royal Children’s Hospital, Melbourne had appointed Dr Charlotte Anderson to start a CF clinic ; in 1968 she moved to Birmingham in the UK as Professor of Paediatrics.
 Although Sir John Batten’s adult CF clinic started in the mid-Sixties at the Royal Brompton Hospital in London, in most parts of the UK there was no demand for adult CF care as there were virtually no children who survived to adulthood.

 There were early reports of the use of pulmonary function testing (West et al, 1954 below; Mearns, 1968 below), which allowed more accurate documentation of the patients’ declining lung function.

-The availability of simple respiratory function testing with the Wright’s Peak Flow Meter (Wright & McKerrow, 1959 below) in the late Fifties and later the Minimeter, which was used by patients at home, made a major contribution to routine patient care.
+The Wright’s Peak Flow Meter (Wright & McKerrow, 1959 below) in the late Fifties and later the Minimeter, which was used by patients at home, made a major contribution to routine patient care.